At that time I pleaded with the LORD . . . — Deuteronomy 3:23

 Just how powerful is prayer?

 Most of us have already figured out that the answer to that question is very.
 Prayer has the power to save lives, reverse fortunes, and achieve forgiveness.
 But just how powerful is one prayer?
 Two prayers?
 One hundred prayers?
 How about just one more prayer than we have already said?
-For that answer, we will turn to this week’s Torah reading, Va’etchanan, meaning, “I pleaded.”
+For that answer, we will turn to the Torah reading from Deuteronomy 3:23–7:11 called Va’etchanan, meaning, “I pleaded.”

-This week’s portion opens with Moses in prayer.
-He pleaded with God to let him enter into Israel.
+The opening verse begins with Moses in prayer.
+He was pleading with God to allow him enter into Israel.
 (Remember?
 In Numbers 20:1–13, Moses had disobeyed God’s command and was told he would not be the one to lead the people into the Promised Land.)
 Moses begged God over and over.
-In fact, the Sages teach that the numerical value of the word ‘va’etchanan’ is 515.
-They explain that Moses prayed the same prayer 515 times!
+In fact, the Jewish tradition teaches that Moses prayed the same prayer more than 500 times!

 But does this mean that God is like a pushover parent who gives in to whining and nagging?